fkrauthan/wp-mpdf/readme.txt

 Print Wordpress Posts as PDF.
 Optional with Geshi highlighting.
 It is written for a online games programming magazine

+!!!Important!!!
+1.)
+The themes folder has been moved from "wp-content/plugins/wp-mpdf/themes" to "wp-content/wp-mpdf-themes".
+The Movement of the templates on the folder themes would be made automaticli but if you have trouble then made this movment manualy.
+2.)
+The plugin config is now avaible at the Settings Submenu not longer on the Plugins Submenu !!!Important!!!

 == Changelog ==

-= 1.5 =
+= 1.6 =
+* Fix a image print bug
+* Clean some not needed code parts
+* Changing PDF author and creater string
+* Move the theme dir from the plugin dir to wp-content/wp-mpdf-themes
+* Now you can access the Plugin config under Settings and not any longer under Plugins = 1.5 =
 * Fix a encoding problem again
 = 1.4 =